morey-tech/managed-argocd-lab-template/README.md

 Due to the change in the repo, Argo CD will detect that the Application is out-of-sync.
 It will template the Helm chart (i.e., `helm template`) and patch the `guestbook` deployment with the new image tag, triggering a rolling update.

 ### 4.3.
 Enable auto-sync and self-heal for the guestbook Application.
-Now that you are using an Application to describe how to deploy the Helm chart into the cluster, you can configure the sync policy to automatically apply changes.
-Removing the need for developers to manually trigger a deployment for changes that have already made it through the approval processes.
+Now that you are using an Application to describe how to deploy the Helm chart into the cluster, you can configure the sync policy to automatically apply changes—removing the need for developers to manually trigger a deployment for changes that already made it through the approval processes.

 1. In the top menu, click "APP DETAILS".